 About Us

-Innovation from field to fork to achieve resilient, thriving, and socially just food systems for all.
+We seek to create resilient, thriving, and socially just food systems for all.

-The Centre for Sustainable Food Systems at UBC Farm (CSFS) is a teaching and research centre and local-to-global food hub working towards a more sustainable, food-secure future.
+The Centre for Sustainable Food Systems at UBC Farm (CSFS) is a teaching and research centre that builds community and design, facilitates and models sustainable food systems.

 Our living laboratory is committed to finding solutions to local and global challenges facing food systems sustainability.